splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

        * - ``namespace``
          - The Kubernetes namespace to install into.
 This value must match the value for the namespace of the Network Explorer.
        * - ``splunkObservability.realm``
          - Splunk realm to send telemetry data to.
 For example, ``us0``.
        * - ``splunkObservability.accessToken``
          - The access token for your organization.
 An access token with ingest scope is sufficient.
 For more information, see :ref:`admin-org-tokens`.
        * - ``clusterName``
          - An arbitrary value that identifies your Kubernetes cluster.
        * - ``networkExplorer.enabled``
-         - Set this to ``true`` to enable Network Explorer.
+         - Set this to ``true`` to activate Network Explorer.
        * - ``agent.enabled``
          - * If you are adding Network Explorer to an existing Splunk Distribution of OpenTelemetry Collector configuration, leave ``agent.enabled`` as is.
-           * If you are installing a new instance of the Splunk Distribution of OpenTelemetry Collector and only want to collect telemetry from Network Explorer, set this to ``false`` to disable installing the Splunk Distribution of OpenTelemetry Collector in host monitoring (agent) mode on each Kubernetes node.
+           * If you are installing a new instance of the Splunk Distribution of OpenTelemetry Collector and only want to collect telemetry from Network Explorer, set this to ``false`` to turn off installing the Splunk Distribution of OpenTelemetry Collector in host monitoring (agent) mode on each Kubernetes node.
            * If you are installing a new instance of the Splunk Distribution of OpenTelemetry Collector and want to collect telemetry from both Network Explorer and the individual OpenTelemetry Collector agents, set this to ``true``.
        * - ``clusterReceiver.enabled``
          - * If you are adding Network Explorer to an existing Splunk Distribution of OpenTelemetry Collector configuration, leave ``clusterReceiver.enabled`` as is.